 3 | What is the legal overview of the HMRA program?

 The Health Matching Reimbursement Account (HMRA®) is a patent-protected product offered exclusively by National Prosperity Health Matching Services, Inc. The HMRA is a HIPAA compliant medical reimbursement program.
 The HMRA is an employer-sponsored, medical savings account and reimbursement program.
 The HMRA awards a medical benefit crediting on the employer’s monthly contribution designated to each participating group member’s account balance in order to fund employee HRA programs or reimburse the employer for any employee or group member’s, first-dollar, 213(d) medical expenses, regardless of cost sharing, up to the member’s HMRA account balance at the time of the claim.

 4 | How are the employer’s HMRA funds protected?

-The employer’s HMRA contributions will be held in a collateral account with National Prosperity Health Matching Services, Inc. National Prosperity legally guarantees its HMRA program, which includes the medical benefit account crediting as well the monthly, reimbursement arrangements that are put in place through the employer’s HMRA Administrative Services Only (ASO) Agreement.
+The employer’s HMRA contributions will be held in a collateral account with Health Matching Account Services, Inc. Health Matching Account Services legally guarantees its HMRA program, which includes the medical benefit account crediting as well the monthly, reimbursement arrangements that are put in place through the employer’s HMRA Administrative Services Only (ASO) Agreement.

 5 | What are the group size requirements for the HMRA?